raxoft/form_input/README.md

 Without it, the form would be merely updated when submitted.

-Also note how we control when to display the errors - we use the `finished_step?` method to supress the errors whenever the user sees certain step for the first time.
+Also note how we control when to display the errors - we use the `finished_step?` method to suppress the errors whenever the user sees certain step for the first time.

 Note that it is also possible to divert the form rendering for individual steps if you need to.